MetaAstronaut/vadim-group-website-v2/src/content/pages/marine-rv.md

 ---

 ### CLIENT REVIEWS
-## What Boat & RV Owners Say
+## What Boat & RV Owners Say About Our Work

-> "Vadim repaired our RV's water-damaged ceiling after a leak.
-The work was flawless — you'd never know there was damage.
-Fair pricing and extremely clean work."
+> "After discovering water damage in our RV's rear bedroom, Vadim removed the affected paneling, thoroughly dried the interior framing, and rebuilt everything with moisture-resistant materials.
+The finish matches perfectly and the repair is completely solid.
+The pricing was fair and explained clearly from the start."
 > — **Tom R., Orlando**

-> "Our boat's gelcoat was badly scratched.
-Vadim matched the color perfectly and the repair is invisible.
-Highly recommend!"
+> "Our boat's gelcoat had deep scratches from dock impact.
+Vadim repaired the damaged area, color-matched the finish perfectly, and blended it seamlessly — you absolutely cannot tell where the repair was done.
+Professional work at a reasonable price."
 > — **Lisa M., Winter Park**

-> "Fast, professional RV electrical repair.
-Diagnosed the problem in minutes and had us back on the road the same day."
+> "We had multiple electrical issues in our Class A motorhome that left us stranded.
+Vadim diagnosed the failed connection points, repaired the wiring properly, tested every circuit, and had us back on the road within hours.
+Clean work and honest communication throughout."
 > — **Michael D., Kissimmee**

+> "Vadim restored our pontoon boat's soft deck area after years of moisture intrusion.
+He replaced the damaged decking, reinforced the structure, and resealed everything properly — the deck is now completely solid and safe.
+Highly professional and detail-oriented."
+> — **Jennifer B., Lake Nona**

+> "After a roof leak damaged our travel trailer's interior wall and cabinet, Vadim rebuilt the structure, replaced all moisture-affected materials, and refinished the surfaces to match the original perfectly.
+The workspace was left spotless and the repair is flawless."
+> — **Carlos P., Winter Park**

 ---